nnellans/terraform-guide/README.md

 }
 ```
 - So, if your var.List or var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
-- List variables ARE supported in Inline Blocks `for_each`, but Set variables are NOT supported
+- `for_each` supports many types of variables, specifically Lists, Sets, Maps, Tuples, and Objects

 > This is confusing.
-To summarize the `for_each` support:<br>Sets are allowed on resources but not on inline blocks<br>Lists are allowed on inline blocks but not on resources<br>Maps are allowed on both resources & inline blocks
+To summarize the `for_each` support:<br>for_each on Resources/Modules: Sets and Maps only<br>for_each on Dynamic Blocks: Lists, Sets, Tuples, Maps, and Objects are supported

 - When you specify the `for_each` parameter on an inline block, then you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
+  - For a Set variable:
+    - `<inlineBlockToDuplicate>.key` = the value of the current item in the Set
+    - `<inlineBlockToDuplicate>.value` = the value of the current item in the Set
+    - Just use `<inlineBlockToDuplicate>.value` in this case
-  - For a List variable:
+  - For a List/Tuple variable:
-    - `<inlineBlockToDuplicate>.key` = the numeric index of the current item in the List
+    - `<inlineBlockToDuplicate>.key` = the numeric index of the current item in the List/Tuple
-    - `<inlineBlockToDuplicate>.value` = the value of the current item in the List
+    - `<inlineBlockToDuplicate>.value` = the value of the current item in the List/Tuple
-  - For a Map variable:
+  - For a Map/Obect variable:
-    - `<inlineBlockToDuplicate>.key` = the key of the current item in the Map
+    - `<inlineBlockToDuplicate>.key` = the key of the current item in the Map/Object
-    - `<inlineBlockToDuplicate>.value` = the value of the current item in the Map
+    - `<inlineBlockToDuplicate>.value` = the value of the current item in the Map/Object

 # For Expressions
 - `for` expressions take an input of a List, Set, Tuple, Map, or Object